opendocsg/slw-judgments-backfill/2018_SGHC_10/report.md

 33     By s 33(1) of the MDA, read with its Second Schedule, the punishment prescribed for importing more than 15 grams of diamorphine or 250 grams of methamphetamine under s 7(1) is the death penalty.
 However, pursuant to s 33B, the court has the discretion not to impose the death penalty.
 Under s 33B(1)( _a_ ), the court may order life imprisonment and caning of _at least_ 15 strokes if two requirements within s 33B(2) are satisfied.
 First, the person convicted must prove, on a balance of probabilities, that his involvement in the offence under s 7(1) is restricted to that of a mere courier, as set out in s 33B(2)( _a_ )(i)–(iv).
 Second, the Public Prosecutor must certify that the person convicted has substantively assisted the CNB in disrupting drug trafficking activities within or outside Singapore.

-34     On the first requirement, the Court of Appeal in _Public Prosecutor v Chum Tat Suan and another_ [2015] 1 SLR 834 at [63], observed that as recognised in the High Court case of _Public Prosecutor v Abdul Haleem bin Abdul Karim and another_ [2013] 3 SLR 734 at [51], the definition of a courier in s 33B(2)( _a_ ) is a narrow one.
+34     On the first requirement, the Court of Appeal in _Public Prosecutor v Chum Tat Suan and another_ <span class="citation">[2015] 1 SLR 834</span> at [63], observed that as recognised in the High Court case of _Public Prosecutor v Abdul Haleem bin Abdul Karim and another_ <span class="citation">[2013] 3 SLR 734</span> at [51], the definition of a courier in s 33B(2)( _a_ ) is a narrow one.
 In that case, the High Court concluded that a courier is one whose involvement is limited to delivering or conveying drugs from point A to point B.

 35     On the evidence before me, the Accused’s role was to collect the drugs at a petrol station in Johor Bahru, bring them into Singapore, and then deliver them in Singapore upon receiving instructions from Ganesan.
 I found that the Accused had established, on a balance of probabilities, that he was only involved in delivering the drugs, which brought him within the ambit of s 33B(2)( _a_ ) of the MDA.
 The Prosecution did not dispute this.